adityasolanki205/ML-Streaming-pipeline-using-Dataflow/README.md

     1. Copy the repository in Cloud SDK using below command: git clone https://github.com/adityasolanki205/ML-Streaming-pipeline-using-Dataflow.git

-    2. Create a Storage Bucket by the name 'streaming-pipeline-testing' in us-east1 with 2 separate subfolders temp and stage
+    2. Create a Storage Bucket by the name 'streaming-pipeline-testing' in us-east1

+    3. Create 2 separate subfolders temp and stage in the bucket

-    3. Copy the machine learning model file in the cloud Bucket using the below command cd ML-Streaming-pipeline-using-Dataflow gsutil cp Selected_model.pkl gs://streaming-pipeline-testing/
+    4. Copy the machine learning model file in the cloud Bucket using the below command cd ML-Streaming-pipeline-using-Dataflow gsutil cp Selected_model.pkl gs://streaming-pipeline-testing/

-    3. Create a Dataset in us-east1 by the name GermanCredit
+    5. Create a Dataset in us-east1 by the name GermanCredit

-    4. Create a table in GermanCredit dataset by the name GermanCreditTable
+    6. Create a table in GermanCredit dataset by the name GermanCreditTable

-    5. Create Pub Sub Topic by the name german_credit_data
+    7. Create Pub Sub Topic by the name german_credit_data

-    6. Install Apache Beam on the SDK using below command sudo pip3 install apache_beam[gcp] sudo pip3 install joblib sudo pip3 install sklearn
+    8. Install Apache Beam on the SDK using below command sudo pip3 install apache_beam[gcp] sudo pip3 install joblib sudo pip3 install sklearn

-    7. Run the command and see the magic happen: python3 ml-streaming-pipeline.py \
+    9. Run the command and see the magic happen: python3 ml-streaming-pipeline.py \
      --runner DataFlowRunner \
      --project trusty-field-283517 \